 Who can apply for funding?Show more

-You can apply for funding if you are a person living in Western Australia who:
+You can apply for funding if you are a person living in Australia who:

-- has relocated more than 100 kilometres from their usual home address to take up an employment opportunity in regional WA.
+- has relocated more than 100 kilometres from their current residence to take up an employment opportunity in regional WA

-- has worked for at least two consecutive weeks for the same employer in regional WA
+- has been employed for at least 2 consecutive weeks (14 days) by the same employer in regional WA

 - has met all other criteria outlined in these guidelines.